survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 # Tree Shaking

 **Tree shaking** is a feature enabled by the ES6 module definition.
 The idea is that given it's possible to analyze the module definition in a static way without running it, webpack can tell which parts of the code are being used and which are not.
-It's possible to verify this behavior by expanding the application a little and adding code there that should be eliminated.
+It's possible to verify this behavior by expanding the application and adding code there that should be eliminated.

 ## Demonstrating Tree Shaking